Cray-HPE/docs-csm/operations/validate_csm_health.md

 <a name="net-extdns"></a>
 ### 1.5 Verify ability to resolve external DNS

 If unbound is configured to resolve outside hostnames, then the following check should be performed.
-If this has not been done, then this check may be skipped.
+If unbond is not configured to resolve outside hostnames, then this check may be skipped.

 Run the following on one of the master or worker nodes (not the PIT node):